by Janis / 4 comments - Orginally published:4th September 2017

 Your choice

-Looking down on birds
+Looking down upon the birds

 The view of the causeway, and the sandy shores, from the top of Mont-Saint-Michel